Hrishikeshbele/Competitive-Programming_Python/README.md

 # python_coding
-this repository contains my solutions to the coding problems on interviewbit website.
+This repository contains my solutions to the coding problems I have solved on different competitive programming websites like InterviewBit, Leetcode, etc.